 Asia is home to so many beautiful countries, and choosing the perfect one for an affordable trip can be tricky.
-Thus, I will help you pick your next travel destination, which will offer not only affordability but also excellent value for money.
+Thus, I will help you pick your next travel destination, which will offer affordability and excellent value for money.

-For a landlocked country, you won’t find any fancy beaches in Laos, but what you will discover is some breathtaking natural beauty and a taste of the simple local life of the beautiful Lao people.
+You won’t find any fancy beaches in Laos for a landlocked country, but what you will discover is some breathtaking natural beauty and a taste of the simple local life of the beautiful Lao people.

 Natural reserves, waterfalls, rivers, ancient temples aging to the 11th century, river islands, wildlife, and beautiful cities with lovely people are things you can expect while you’re in Laos.

 Laos is a developing country that relies heavily on exports and tourism.
 The currency of Laos is called Laotian Kip or LAK.
 For a dollar, you will get around 9070 Laos kip.
 Since the tourism industry is one of the primary income sources for most Lao people, there is a very competitive accommodation range.